 The higher education transformation monitoring and oversight function has been formally allocated to the CHE by the Minister of Higher Education, Science and Innovation.
-Terms of Reference for this function are being finalised.
-A Transformation Monitoring Framework is under development and will begin to be implemented in 2023/24.
+Terms of Reference for this function were finalised.
+A Transformation Monitoring Framework is under development.
 A focus on transformation is being built into all external quality assurance functions of the QAF, particularly into the standards that are being developed for the first iteration of the QAF.
 In these ways transformation oversight and capacity development will be integrated into and embedded in all the work of the CHE.

 The publication of the Policy on Criteria for Higher Education Institutional Types, currently in draft form, will have significant implications for the CHE, heralding the formal inclusion of higher education colleges as part of the higher education sector, and the possibility of increased differentiation as private higher education institutions position themselves as private universities and private higher education colleges.
-The CHE will engage with this in greater depth in 2023/24, unpacking how it will work with the range of institutional types, including adopting a differentiated approach where required, as well as focusing on the required resources for the CHE to function effectively and efficiently with an expanded mandate.
+The CHE will continue to engage with this in greater depth, unpacking how it will work with the range of institutional types, including adopting a differentiated approach where required, as well as focusing on the required resources for the CHE to function effectively and efficiently with an expanded mandate.

 The introduction of the QAF, the strengthening of the research, monitoring and advice function, the adoption of the transformation monitoring and oversight function and the expansion of the higher education landscape through the formal inclusion of a range of institutional types, requires the injection of sufficient resources, financial and human, to enable the additional work to be undertaken effectively.
 In particular, a new, enhanced organisational structure is required, which will mean the addition of some positions.
-The development of a new organisational structure is underway, and will be finalised in this financial year, after which the CHE will engage the authorities on support for its full implementation and for the work that must be done.
+The development of a new organisational structure is underway, and will be finalised in the 2023/24 financial year, after which the CHE will engage the authorities on support for its full implementation and for the work that must be done.

-The 2023/24 year, as the CHE's 25th anniversary year, is shaping up to be an eventful year for the CHE, and the organisation looks forward to fruitful partnerships and collaboration in the sector toward the joint effort to continue building a quality, accessible higher education system in South Africa.
+During the 2024/25 financial year, the organisation looks forward to fruitful partnerships and collaboration in the sector toward the joint effort to continue building a quality, accessible higher education system in South Africa.